ciscoheat/superforms-web/src/routes/components/+page.md

 export type LoginSchema = typeof loginSchema;
 ```

-Now you can import and use this type in a separate component by using:
+Now you can import and use this type in a separate component:

 **src/routes/LoginForm.svelte**